Vietnamese cuisine: Regional cuisines

 The abundance of spices produced by Central Vietnam's mountainous terrain makes this region's cuisine notable for its spicy food, which sets it apart from the two other regions of Vietnam, where foods are mostly not spicy.
 Once the capital of the last dynasty of Vietnam, Huế's culinary tradition features highly decorative and colorful food, reflecting the influence of ancient Vietnamese royal cuisine.
 The region's cuisine is also notable for its sophisticated meals consisting of many complex dishes served in small portions.
 Chili peppers and shrimp sauces are among the frequently used ingredients.
 Some Vietnamese signature dishes produced in central Vietnam are bún bò Huế and bánh khoái.

 The warm weather and fertile soil of southern Vietnam create an ideal condition for growing a wide variety of fruits, vegetables, and livestock.
 As a result, foods in southern Vietnam are often vibrant and flavorful, with liberal uses of garlic, shallots, and fresh herbs.
 Sugar is added to food more than in the other regions.
 The preference for sweetness in southern Vietnam can also be seen through the widespread use of coconut milk in southern Vietnamese cuisine.
 Vast shorelines make seafood a natural staple for people in this region.
 Some signature seafood dishes from southern Vietnam include bánh khọt and bún mắm.

-The Mekong Delta cuisine relies heavily on fresh products which is abundant in the new land with heavy use of palm sugar, fermented fishes, seafoods and wild herbs and flowers.
-The history of the region being a newly settled area reflects on its cuisine, with Ẩm thực khẩn hoang or Settlers cuisine means dishes are prepared fresh from wild and newly-caught ingredients.
+Mekong Delta cuisine relies heavily on fresh products which are abundant in the new land with heavy use of palm sugar, fermented fish, seafood and wild herbs and flowers.
+The history of the region being a newly settled area reflects on its cuisine; ẩm thực khẩn hoang or "settlers' cuisine" means dishes are prepared fresh from wild and newly-caught ingredients.
 The cuisine is also influenced by Khmer, Cham and Chinese settlers.